 Justify investment in the right capabilities

 Fluency results from investment in learning.
-Team fluency also depends on your management structures, relationships, organizational culture, and more.
-While teams follow the pathway to Agile Fluency, the organization underwrites the trip.
-Progress falters when leaders are unprepared to make required changes and sustain the necessary investment.
-You can use the Agile Fluency Model to build a case for investing in the capabilities that will bring about the benefits your business demands.
+It also depends on management structures, relationships, organizational culture, and more.
+Although teams follow the Agile Fluency pathway, the organization underwrites the trip.
+Progress falters when leaders are unprepared to make required changes and sustain necessary capabilities.
+You can use the Agile Fluency Model and Diagnostic to build a case for investments that will bring about the benefits your business demands.